-2. Cellular Networks' Capabilities
+Cellular Networks' Capabilities

-This chapter reviews the basic characteristics of mobile network technologies, some of the key factors affecting their future deployment, their current deployment status and expected evolutions.
-This chapter seeks to provide general technical information on key issues facing the mobile industry, as a starting point for the further development of connected car services.

-In existence for more than 25 years, the mobile telecommunications industry evolved to deliver a service to customers, which was equivalent to that of the fixed line telecoms industry's telephony service, but without the inherent restrictions on movement that wires imply.
+This chapter reviews the basic characteristics of mobile network technologies and SIM cards, some of the key factors affecting their current deployment status, their future deployment and evolution.
+It seeks to provide general technical information on key issues facing the mobile industry, as a starting point for the further development of connected car services.
+In existence for more than 25 years, the mobile telecommunications industry evolved to deliver a service to customers, which was equivalent to that of a fixed line telephony service, but without the inherent restrictions on movement that wires imply.
 In order to meet this top level service requirement, two basic principles drove the design of the mobile telecoms network architecture and technology that remain the bedrock upon which all mobile telecoms services are built upon today:

 - A network should be highly available.
-The 'wired' part of a cellular network is designed to incorporate a degree of redundancy and resilience, so that in a situation where either equipment or connectivity between network elements fails, the end user experience is unaffected. - The customer should be certain that their calls (and now their data traffic) are secure and will be routed correctly.
+The 'wired' part of a cellular network is designed to incorporate a degree of redundancy and resilience, so that in a situation where either equipment or connectivity between network elements fails, the end user experience is unaffected - The customer should be certain that their calls and their data traffic are secure and will be routed correctly.